 Impact on Daily Life

 Without treatment, the physical and emotional turmoil brought on by depression can derail careers, hobbies, and relationships.
-Depressed people often find it difficult to concentrate and make decisions.
+People with depression often find it difficult to concentrate and make decisions.
 They turn away from previously enjoyable activities, including sex.
 In severe cases, depression can become life-threatening.

 Suicide Warning Signs